w3f/polkadot-wiki/docs/general/wallets.md

 slug: ../wallets
 ---

-Navigating the space of wallets can be overwhelming if you are new to blockchain technology.
-Generally, a typical blockchain network account is a public-private key pair.
+If you are new to blockchain technology, generally a typical blockchain network account is a public-private key pair.
 Access to a private key gives full access to all the allowed transactions on that blockchain account.
 It is essential to keep the private key secure.

 :::tip Not your keys, not your coins!